TL;DR

 In deciding what will be the landing page:

-• Craft content and product descriptions specific to the target audience.
+- Craft specific content: Content and product descriptions should be specific to the target audience.
 Don't write for a general audience or be vague.

-• Make sure to optimize a landing page to load quickly.
-Be sure it works on mobile, too.
+- Optimize for speed and mobile: Make sure to optimize a landing page to load quickly and ensure it works on mobile devices, too.

-• Don't forget to remove navigation from the landing page; you want people's attention to the offer.
+- Remove navigation: Remove navigation from the landing page to keep people's attention on the offer.
 Navigation should reappear on the thank you page once they're converted.

 As much as your ad copy is essential to drive the right traffic to your website, an optimized landing page is critical to maximizing the conversion rates of your pay-per-click advertising.